typicode/hotel/docs/README.md

 }
 ```

-__Important__ Don't forget to restart hotel and reload network or browser configuration.
+**Important** Don't forget to restart chalet and reload network or browser configuration.

 ## System configuration (recommended)